APP118/Project-2/README.md

 # Project-2
-Bank system created for a class project.
+Bank system created for a class project written in c++

 Has database to hold account info (account number, name, balance, and PIN)